raspberrypilearning/cd-advanced-html-css-sushi/en/step_4.md

 ## Clickable cards

-Here's a technique you could use to make a photo gallery, or a portfolio page showing off all of your projects: little **preview cards**.
+Here's a technique you could use to make a photo gallery, or a portfolio page showing off your projects: little **preview cards**.

 ![Preview card showing an image thumbnail and some text](images/cardsPreview.png)